Meet the Team

 Joy has a special interest in working with healing from traumatic stress by systemically integrating mind, body, brain, and spirit.
 She is known for her no-nonsense and direct approach and creativity to finding solutions and alternative perspectives while demonstrating sensitivity and compassion and building solid relationships with her clients.

-When she isn’t working, Joy enjoys spending time with her family, friends, and her cats; traveling, adventuring, writing, thrifting, unwinding with a light-hearted TV show and spending time in nature and the great outdoors.
-Additionally, she has launched an adventure and travel blog and hopes to empower others by promoting healing and self-discovery through adventure.
-You can check out Joy’s blog here.
+When she isn’t working, Joy enjoys spending time with her family, friends, and her cats; cooking, traveling, adventuring, writing, thrifting, unwinding with a light-hearted TV show, and spending time in nature and the great outdoors.

 Hope Seeley, BS